lucapalamenti/GeographyApp/README.md

 ### Added
 - Input box flashes a color depending on correctness of input
+- Backup background image if the first one cant be found

 ### Bugs Fixed
 - When hovering over a county in create mode only that polygon is shaded